CarolinaFledgling/Task-Management/README.md

 ## Description

 This project is made independently and without any starter code.
-The goal of this repository is to show the process of my learning React by creating a simple To Do list  🔥😊
+The goal of this repository is to show the process of my learning React by creating a simple To Do list with search bar and countdown  🔥😊

 ## Status